waldrain/waldrain.github.io/pv.md

 vector((0,0,0),(1134,1724,0))

+There is space enough on the south-facing walmdach, and that would be the most optimal place of all.

 -->

+Done:

+- buy electricity meters

 Todo:
 - determine optimal angle for best yearly yield
 - plan pv panel mounting
 - pick up panels from dieter, plan meeting
-- lay 220V cable to electricity meter
+- lay 220V cable to electricity meter or plug
-- buy electricity meters

 ### PVN